itjimbo/Universal-Installer-and-Updater/README.md

 ### <ins>Adding an Install Policy to Self Service</ins>
 In the steps below, Mozilla Firefox will be used as an example.
-This is an install policy that makes the app available to download via Self Service.
-To install an app to Macs automatically, skip to the **Adding an Install Policy for Automatic Installse** section below.
-Creating update policies can also be found in the sections below.
+This is an install policy that allows the app to be downloaded via Self Service.
+To install an app to endpoints automatically, skip to the **Adding an Install Policy for Automatic Installs** section below.

 1. In Jamf, navigate to **Computers** > **Policies** > **New**
 2. On the **General** tab, fill in the following: